All the Belize puns were not the only things that shocked me in Belize. In fact, Belize is endlessly, aggressively interesting!

 While chillin’ on Caye Caulker, my husband told the owner of our cabana that we wanted to do some fishing.
 Our host gladly put together some gear for us: a bucket and some fishing line wrapped around a small piece of wood.
 OK, well this is happening.
 We did catch… some more bait.

-But in Belize, I care not; I’m travel-high and probably a little loopy from the ‘ladas.
-And I went on a jungle night hike; I know what hunts us.
+But in Belize, I care not–I’m travel-high.
+And I went on a jungle night hike… I know what hunts us.
 But it would take all the jaguars, all the tarantulas, kinkajous, howler monkeys, vipers and all those wild guinea pig things in the jungle to drag me out of that hammock.
 Or actually, just my husband mentioning a ghost one single time.

 Americans have got to be the most spoiled members of the human race.
 Besides the pets of Americans, that is.

-They do have plenty of Wi though–Why won’t that baby stop staring at me?
+They do have plenty of Wi though.
+Like, why won’t that baby stop staring at me?
 Why is that woman’s boob out?
-Why is my hand tangled in this woman’s dreadlocks?
-Why am I on an old American school bus painted every color of the rainbow?
-Why must I leave the bus station for you to pick me up on the curb down the street?
-Why is no one concerned that the whole country IS ON FIRE?
+Why is my hand tangled in this woman’s hair?

-Call me a tight ass but in America I’d be quick to second guess a barely standing pharmacy outhouse (complete with chickens and a drooling, one-eyed mutt) where they sell drugs by the pill and only accept non-sequential bills.
+Call me uptight but in America I’d be quick to second guess a barely standing pharmacy (complete with chickens and a drooling, one-eyed mutt) where they sell drugs by the pill and only accept non-sequential bills.
+Is that just me?

 How can you be sure those pills even are what they’re said to be?
 Pills themselves don’t say “Ibuprofen 200mg, take once every 4 hours.”
 They say “UB40” or “SUM 41” or something else patently useless to anyone outside the realm of pop music.